ColdWave-Stuidos/Survivors_Clone/README.md

 I am using his tutorial series (found [here](https://www.youtube.com/playlist?list=PLtosjGHWDab682nfZ1f6JSQ1cjap7Ieeb)) to get a feel for Godot Engine and Godot 4.
 I have tried to use Godot in the past, but now I am really trying to make an effort to learn it.

 ## What's been implemented from the tutorial
+- The GUI
+  - Health bar
+  - Experience bar
+  - Game timer
+  - Level Up Menu
+  - Icons for what items the player has collected
+  - Win/Lose Screen
 - Basic Animations
   - The player will animate only while walking
   - The enemies are in a constant state of animation